 There is no separate application for the allowance, it is taken care automatically, and the allowance is granted for whole academic year (from August to September).
 PhD students who are on academic leave at the time of granting doctoral allowance shall be granted the allowance from the study month following the finishing date of academic leave until the beginning of the next academic year.
 For more information, please see the document about terms and procedure for granting allowances.

 All PhD students, who have valid temporary residence permit (TRP) and their their residence registered in Estonia or the right of residence (depending on their country of origin: non-EU students have TRP and EU students right of residence) and for whom the university has assigned PhD study allowance in the Study Information System, receive health insurance (haigekassa) from the Estonian Health Insurance Fund (EHIF).
 The national health insurance is valid during the nominal period of studies (four years).
-It is interrupted during an academic leave; unless the academic leave is taken for medical reasons.
+It is interrupted during an academic leave including the case when the academic leave is taken for medical reasons.

 Generally, if the PhD study allowance has been assigned (formal documentation process completed) in September, the national health insurance is active as of October 10.
 If the allowance is assigned in any other month, the national health insurance is actived on the 10th date of the month following the first payment of the PhD study allowance.
 To check whether the national health insurance (haigekassa) has been activated, please visit the state portal Eesti.ee

 Applying for a doctorate is regulated by two university bylaws: the Procedure for Awarding Doctorates (PAD) and the Procedure for Publication of Graduation Theses and Dissertations (PPGTD).
 The following prerequisites must be fulfilled for applying for a doctorate: